 It is important for Dornsife College students to take advantage of career opportunities and resources available at USC as they prepare for life after graduation.
-By now, you have come to undertand the meaning and significance of Transferable skills; skills that are learned in one area that can be utilized in other areas.
+By now, you have come to undertand the meaning and significance of transferable skills; skills that are learned in one area that can be utilized in other areas.

-A Dornsife College education provide a solid foundation in critical thinking, reading, writing, communication, interpersonal skills, research, and cultural competency.
+A Dornsife College education provides a solid foundation in critical thinking, reading, writing, communication, interpersonal skills, research, and cultural competency.
 These competency skills parallel the top 5 personal qualities/skills employers seek of prospective employees:

 2. Strong work ethic